 Black-Eyed Susan Vine

 From tropical Africa.
-To 10 ft., with triangular, 3-in., medium green leaves.
-Blooms all summer long; tubular flowers flare out to 1 in. wide, come in white and a variety of colors, all with purple-black throat.
+Grows to 10 ft., with triangular, 3-in., medium green leaves.
+Blooms all summer long; tubular flowers flare out to 1 in. wide, come in white and a variety of colors, all with a purple-black throat.
 Start seed indoors; set plants out in good soil in a sunny spot as soon as weather warms.
-Display in hanging basket or window box, use as ground cover, or train on strings or low trellis.
+Display in a hanging basket or window box, use as a groundcover, or train on strings or a low trellis.

-Native to tropical parts of Africa, America, and Pacific Islands, the species grows to 7 ft. high and ...
+Native to tropical parts of Africa, America, and the Pacific Islands, the species grows to 7 ft. high ...